FridaOyucho/Microsoft-Analysis/README.md

 ### Conclusions
 The following conclusions can be made from the analysis output:
-1. Optimal Movie Length: It is advisable to create movies that last between 90 to 120 minutes.
+1. It is advisable to create movies that last between 90 to 120 minutes.
    This duration seems to align well with audience preferences.
-2. Genre Focus: Focus on producing more Comedy and Drama movies, as these genres appear to be the most popular among viewers.
+2. Focus on producing more Comedy and Drama movies, as these genres appear to be the most popular among viewers.
  This could potentially attract a larger audience.
-3. Budget-Revenue Relationship: There is a strong positive correlation between production budget and revenue.
+3. There is a strong positive correlation between production budget and revenue.
 This suggests that increasing the production budget might lead to higher revenue.
 However, it's essential to carefully assess the cost-benefit relationship to ensure profitability.
-4. Profitable Genres: Consider prioritizing the production of Drama, Horror, and History genres, as they contribute to the highest revenue.
+4. Consider prioritizing the production of Drama, Horror, and History genres, as they contribute to the highest revenue.
  This insight can guide content creation strategies for maximizing profitability.